MTCA Advising & Essay Services

 MTCA is your one stop shop for all of your organizational needs throughout the college audition process.

 MTCA offers a variety of College Advising Packages for all of your application planning needs.
-Our two advisors, Amy Breslow and Lesley MacArthur, are both MTCA Alumni mothers.
-They’ve gone through this process personally and know exactly how stressful and complicated it can all feel.
-Our College Advisors save parents time, energy, and frustration in guiding the organizational and strategic parts of the applying process, while allowing your child to focus on the artistic responsibilities.
+Our advisor, Amy Breslow is a two time MTCA Alumni mother.
+She’s gone through this process personally and knows exactly how stressful and complicated it can all feel.
+Working with our College Advisor saves parents time, energy, and frustration in guiding the organizational and strategic parts of the applying process, while allowing your child to focus on the artistic responsibilities.

-If you are planning to work with Amy or Lesley, we strongly recommend that you start now so you can avoid some of the common pitfalls that cause trouble for students in their senior year.
-Amy and Lesley can aid you in everything from school list prep, class requirements for schools, SAT/ACT planning and more.
+If you are planning to work with Amy, we strongly recommend that you start now so you can avoid some of the common pitfalls that cause trouble for students in their senior year.
+Amy can aid you in everything from school list prep, class requirements for schools, SAT/ACT planning and more.

 Amy was born and raised in the Philadelphia area.
 After completing her undergraduate degree (BA Psychology) at The University of Pittsburgh, Amy went on to receive her Master’s degree in Social Work from The University of Pennsylvania.
 She has been working with students and their families for over 25 years in a variety of settings.
 Amy started her private counseling practice 20 years ago and in the last 5 years she has seen a growing need for assistance in the area of college advising.
 Amy is committed to the belief that each individual has a unique set of talents, abilities and interests that can be enriched and developed with the proper guidance.
 She enjoys working with students to try to make the college application and audition scheduling process more fun and interesting, and less stressful, confusing, and anxiety-provoking.
 Amy resides in South Jersey with her husband and two children.
 Her oldest child is a recent MTCA alum.
 Being a college audition parent survivor combined with her social work/counseling background provides Amy with a unique perspective allowing her to offer comprehensive guidance to students and their families through the college process.